friol/xpld-assembler/README.md

 # xpld-assembler

-This is the assembler for the [XPLD project](https://github.com/friol/xpld-runtime).
+This is the assembler for the [XPLD project](https://github.com/friol/xpld-runtime).<br/>
+An assembler reads a source file and outputs a binary that you can then load in the computer.<br/>

 You need Python 3.7 or better to use this one.